 Users are not allowed to post content or adopt a tone that would be interpreted by a reasonable observer as a form of hate speech, particularly toward a race, gender, religion, nationality, ethnicity, political group, sexual orientation or another similar characteristic.
-Questions and question details about generalizations in these topics should be phrased as neutrally and respectfully as possible.
+Questions about generalizations in these topics should be phrased as neutrally and respectfully as possible.

 Retaliation is not OK